iotaledger/bee-rfcs/text/0018-bee-bundle/0018-bee-bundle.md

 <!-- TODO -->

-- Should this RFC include explanation and/or pseudocode for bundle hash normalisation ?
 - Should this RFC expands a bit more on the M-Bug ?
 Or give a link ?